areyesjr/areyesjr.github.io/_posts/2019-11-16-my-free-blog.md

 ### Free and Premium themes.

-I am currently using a premium theme and I hope to keep it as a secrets but you can always access the code in my github profile and figure it out.
-For free versions there are a bunch out there just google free Jekyll themes.
+I am currently using a premium theme and I hope to keep it as a secrets but you can always access the code in my Github profile and figure it out.
+For free versions there are a bunch out there just Google free Jekyll themes.

 Here are a couple of free themes: